Skip to content

 """Queries the SSDC SED Builder API to retrieve Spectral Energy Distribution

-data for the specified sky coordinates.
+data for the specified sky coordinates or source name.

 Args:

 ra: Right ascension in degrees (0 to 360).
+Mutually exclusive with `name`.

 dec: Declination in degrees (-90 to 90).
+Mutually exclusive with `name`.

 timeout: Request timeout in seconds (default: 30.0).